Functions on Antipower Prefix Lengths of the Thue-Morse Word: Introduction

 \section{Introduction}

-A finite word $W$, which is as a string of letters from a fixed alphabet, is called a \emph{$k$-power} if $W = w^k = ww\cdots w$ (concatenated $k$ times), where $w$ is another word.
-Thue \cite{Thue} created an infinite binary word (i.e. with two letters) such that no finite substring of the word is a $3$-power.
-The word, now famously known as the Thue-Morse word, can be defined as follows.
+A finite word $W$, i.e., a finite string of letters from a fixed alphabet, is called a \emph{$k$-power} if $W = w^k = ww\cdots w$ (concatenated $k$ times), where $w$ is another word.
+Thue \cite{Thue} created an infinite binary word (i.e., a word with only two distinct letters) such that no finite contiguous subword of the word is a $3$-power.
+This word, now famously known as the Thue-Morse word, can be defined as follows: